dashbitco/nimble_publisher/README.md

   * `:earmark_options` - an [`%Earmark.Options{}`](https://hexdocs.pm/earmark/Earmark.Options.html) struct

-  * :parser - custom function with arity 2 that gets the file path and content as params.
-It must return a 2 element tuple with attributes and body
+  * :`parser` - custom module with a `parse/2` function that receives the file path and content as params.
+It must return a 2 element tuple with attributes and body.

 ## Examples